ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 .. activecode:: challenge1-4
    :language: java
+   :autograde: unittest
+   :practice: T

-   Calculate your age and your pet's age from the birthdates, and your pet's age in dog years.
+   Calculate your age and your pet's age from the birthdates, and then your pet's age in dog years.
    ~~~~
    public class Challenge1_4
    {